mrshariati/FEMCorrosionSimulation/README.md

 # FEMCorrosionSimulation
 Provides both source code for the Finite Element method and prerequisites to efficiently simulate the corrosion process using parallelization.

-To execute this code you need to install different packages and then make the execution file with CMake.
-Find in the following an overview of list of requirements.
+In order to compile and run this code you need to install different packages and then make the execution file with CMake.
+In the following an overview of list of prerequisites is given.
-To keep it short usually a link to full description of installation or issue is attached.
+To keep it short usually a link to full description of installation or issue is provided.

 ## Instalation
-You can find related details of all tools and packages.
-Indeed some of them supplied together and there is no need for installation but naming all is for having the big image of setups resulted to the respective publication.
-In case of installation keeping the order is recommended to avoid possible errors.
+In the following details of all tools and packages are given.
+Indeed some of them are supplied together and thus there is no need for separate installation.
+However naming all is for having the big image of setups related to the underlying publication, see the licensing section at the end of this documentation.
+In case of installations, keeping the order is recommended to avoid possible errors.

 - **Operation System:** Ubuntu 20.04.2 LTS